stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 2. I and R build the bump transaction B_i.
 3. Increment i.
-4. Sign and exchange a closing transaction C_i, that closes the channel with disbursements matching the most recent agreed state.
+4. Sign and exchange a closing transaction C_i, that closes the channel with disbursement matching the most recent agreed state.
 5. Sign and exchange a declaration transaction D_i.
 6. I and R sign and exchange signatures for bump transaction B_i.
 7. I or R submit B_i.